Is your baby having trouble with reflux and regurgitation?

 Most babies grow out of reflux

-Reflux and regurgitation in babies is usually seen between 3 weeks and 12 months of age, with the peak around 4-6 months.
-Symptoms usually resolve between 6-12 months.
+Reflux and regurgitation in babies peak around 4-6 months.
+Symptoms usually resolve spontaneously between 12-18 months.
 If you’re concerned about your baby’s symptoms, speak to a healthcare professional, like a Pharmacist, GP or Maternal Child Health Nurse.

 Tips to manage reflux and regurgitation